 Under the 2008 Incentive Plan, options to purchase shares of common stock may be granted at a price not less than the fair market value of the shares on the date of grant.
 The options must be exercised within 10 years from the date of grant and generally become exercisable on a pro rata basis over a three-year period from the date of grant.
 Restricted stock awards generally vest over periods of three years upon the fulfillment of specified service-based conditions and in certain instances performance-based conditions.
 Deferred stock awards vest on a cliff basis over a term of five years upon the fulfillment of specified service-based and performance-based conditions.
 The Company recognizes compensation expense related to its restricted stock and deferred stock awards ratably over the corresponding vesting periods.
-During the three months ended March 31, 2010, the Company granted 5,921 stock options and 1,838 shares of restricted stock to its employees under the Stock Incentive Plans.
-At March 31, 2010, the Company had approximately 3.2 million shares available for future grants and awards under the 2008 Incentive Plan.
+At March 31, 2011, the Company had approximately 2.3 million shares available for future grants and awards under the Stock Incentive Plans.

-In September 2008, the Company's shareholders approved an amendment to the Company's 1996 Non-Qualified Employee Stock Purchase Plan (the "Non-Qualified Plan") to increase the number of shares issuable under the Non-Qualified Plan from 1.5 million to 2.5 million shares.
-The approved amendment also expanded participation in the Non-Qualified Plan to all employees who formerly participated in the 1996 Qualified Employee Stock Purchase Plan (the "Qualified Plan"), which was terminated in August 2008.
-Collectively, the Non-Qualified Plan and the Qualified Plan are referred to as the Stock Purchase Plans.
-Under the Non-Qualified Plan, employees are permitted to purchase the Company's common stock at 85% of market value on January 1st, April 1st, July 1st and October 1st of each year.
-During the three months ended March 31, 2010, 24,184 shares were issued under the Non-Qualified Plan.
-At March 31, 2010, the Company had approximately 778,000 shares reserved for issuance under the Non-Qualified Plan.
+Under the Company's 1996 Non-Qualified Employee Stock Purchase Plan, as amended (the "Non-Qualified Plan"), employees are permitted to purchase the Company's common stock at 85% of market value on January 1st, April 1st, July 1st and October 1st of each year.
+During the three months ended March 31, 2011, 23,727 shares were issued under the Non-Qualified Plan.
+At March 31, 2011, the Company had approximately 650,000 shares reserved for issuance under the Non-Qualified Plan.

-During the three months ended March 31, 2010 and 2009, the Company recognized approximately \$6.1 million and \$5.7 million, respectively, of stock-based compensation expense related to the Stock Incentive Plans and the Non-Qualified Plan.
-The excess tax benefit recognized in additional paid-in capital related to the exercise of stock options and the vesting of restricted stock for the three months ended March 31, 2010 was approximately \$0.4 million.
+During the three months ended March 31, 2011 and 2010, the Company recognized approximately \$6.5 million and \$6.1 million, respectively, of stock-based compensation expense related to the Stock Incentive Plans and the Non-Qualified Plan.
+The net excess tax benefit recognized in additional paid-in capital related to the exercise of stock options and the vesting of restricted stock for the three months ended March 31, 2011 was approximately \$0.2 million.

-8. Commitments and Contingencies:
+10. Commitments and Contingencies: